The Private Branch Members Page is emailed to all current members, check back regularly for important documents.

 Branch members may log into their ASALH Online profile here.
-Use ASALH Online to renew your dues for 2017.
+Use ASALH Online to renew your dues.

 Nominations for ASALH Awards

 The Awards Committee is accepting applications for the Woodson Scholars Medallion, the Mary McLeod Bethune Serve Award, and the Council Award of Special Recognition.
-The nomination deadline is May 10 and submissions should be forwarded to firstname.lastname@example.org.
+The nominations can be submitted here.

 Complimentary Print Copies of the JAAH for Branch Members

 One of the benefits of being a branch member is that you receive a complimentary print copy subscription in addition to the digital version that is provided to all members except associate members.
-To receive your print copy please inform your branch officers who collects dues or email Byron Dunn at email@example.com.
-If you mail in your dues, please include the branch membership form and indicate your desire to receive a print copy which along with all membership benefits can be found by clicking here.
-If you have questions please call us at 202.238.5910.
+If you do not receive your branch copy, please inform your branch officer(s) email firstname.lastname@example.org.

 Branch Annual Reports are due on January 15

-The 2018 Branch Leadership teams are responsible for submitting the Branch Annual report.
-Use this link to submit your report.
+The 2020 Branch Leadership teams are responsible for submitting the next Branch Annual report.
+Click here to submit your report.

 Please pull all the information together for your report so that it can be submitted at one time.
 If you have questions or concerns please contact SCYRUS@ASALH.ORG.